What is a 55 and Older Retirement Community?

 Weigh The Positives and Negatives of Each Housing Type.

-One of the first steps before looking at retirement communities is to decide on what kind of housing that’s most desirable.
+One of the first steps before looking at retirement communities is deciding on what kind of housing is most desirable.
 You want to buy a property that you can be happy with, whether it is a single-family home or a condo.

 Single-family homes offer more privacy but a usually harder to maintain (although many communities provide maintenance and upkeep services – for a price), while condos are generally easier but offer less privacy—the bigger space, typically the costlier the utilities, maintenance, etc.

 Have a look at the pros and cons of a house vs. a condominium to get an understanding of which housing choice may be the best fit for your financial and lifestyle choices.

 Knowing what to think about when buying into a retirement community will be essential.

 It is important to visit the 55 plus communities you are considering at different times of the year.
 Many times buyers fall in love with an area while visiting on vacation.
 But just because you liked Florida in the spring does not mean you will like it in the summer.

 It may be a good idea to rent temporarily in the area you are thinking about buying to see what the off-season is like, just to verify that you can be happy living there.